Lincoln MKZ: First generation (2006–2012)

-The 2006 Lincoln Zephyr was initially unveiled in concept form at the 2004 New York International Auto Show, previewing a new entry-level luxury sedan.
-The front featured Lincoln's signature waterfall grille and jeweled quad projector beam headlights (HID headlights were available).
-Chrome trim extends along the Zephyr's beltline while the car's rear fascia features LED taillights and dual chrome exhaust tips.
+Lincoln presented the 2006 Zephyr in concept form at the 2004 New York International Auto Show.
+The front featured Lincoln's signature waterfall grille and quad projector beam headlights (HID headlights were available).
+Chrome trim extended along the Zephyr's beltline while the car's rear fascia featured LED taillights and dual chrome exhaust tips.
 All Zephyrs featured low-profile tires on 17x7.5-inch wheels with painted aluminum versions standard and chrome versions optional.

-Lincoln officially revived the Zephyr name in the fall of 2005; the vehicles were based on the CD3 platform, which was derived from the Mazda 6.
+Lincoln introduced the Zephyr in the fall of 2005 for model year 2006, using Ford's CD3 platform, as a rebadged variant of the Ford Fusion and Mercury Milan, and shared with the Mazda 6.
 Lincoln had previously used the Zephyr name in the late 1930s for the smaller Lincoln-Zephyr line of mid-size vehicles.
 The "Zephyr" name had also previously been used by Mercury during the late 1970s and early 1980s, for several vehicles built on the Fox Platform.

-The Zephyr's sole powertrain was a 3.0 L DOHC Duratec V6 mated to an Aisin 6-speed automatic transmission; identical to the V6 powertrain that was optional in the Fusion and Milan.
-The interior is largely unique to the Lincoln, along with different equipment packaging.
-The 2006 Zephyr started at a base MSRP of $28,995 USD, ranging up to $35,340 USD when fully optioned.
+The Zephyr's powertrain was a 3.0 L DOHC Duratec V6 with an Aisin 6-speed automatic transmission; as was optional on the Fusion and Milan.
+The instrument panel was unique to the Lincoln, along with equipment details.
+The 2006 Zephyr started at a base MSRP of $28,995 USD, ranging up to $35,340 USD.

 Though slightly smaller and front-wheel drive, the Zephyr was marketed as a replacement for Lincoln's previous entry level mid-size, the rear-wheel drive Lincoln LS.
 To facilitate a smooth transition, the Zephyr and LS were sold parallel to each other during the 2006 model year, the first model year of the Zephyr and the last for the LS.
 For 2007 the model was renamed MKZ, and took over the LS' market with sales beginning in September 2006.
 Lincoln's decision to resurrect the Zephyr name refers to the very early days of Lincoln before World War II.
 At that time, the only Lincoln manufactured was the Lincoln K-series which was a full-size sedan, and Lincoln, under the direction of Edsel Ford, Henry Ford's only son, hoped to introduce a smaller product to compete with the Packard One-Twenty, and the LaSalle, a smaller sibling offered at Cadillac dealerships.

-The Zephyr featured a revised interior from the Fusion and Milan.
-The design featured shapes with real ebony or maple wood inserts (depending on desired trim) in metallic frames.
-These surfaces were contrasted with chrome-bezeled gauges, circular, chrome-finished vents and a metallic center stack where the radio and climate controls are housed.
+The Zephyr featured interior detailing and an instrument panel distinct from the Fusion and Milan.
+The design featured shapes with real ebony or maple wood inserts (depending on trim) in metallic frames.
+These surfaces were contrasted with chrome-bezeled gauges, circular, chrome-finished vents and a metallic center stack with the radio and climate controls.
 The Zephyr's steering wheel was leather-wrapped with real wood grips and satin-nickel audio, climate, and cruise control buttons.
 White LED backlighting was used for the Zephyr's controls and instrumentation.
 Leather seating surfaces were standard in all models.